 The National Center on Sexual Exploitation rarely advocates for boycotts.
 Instead, we work to raise awareness and to change corporate policies.

-You can help raise awareness about the need for Roku to stop facilitating pornography by posting the graphics found in the Tools section across all social media platforms.
+You can help raise awareness about the need for Roku to stop facilitating pornography by posting these graphics across all social media platforms.

 Please share these materials with your networks to help raise awareness and encourage more individuals to join the campaign.